 Of course, it is empirically very demanding to disentangle the effect of factor supply and demand from institutions.
 On the one hand, labor market institutions affect the relative market price for skills and therefore they change skill demand and supply.
 On the other hand, it is likely that institutions themselves respond to market forces (Acemoglu et al., 2001).
 In fact, the debate on the importance of skill supply and demand for wage inequality compared with institutions is still ongoing.
 Whereas Blau and Kahn (1996, 2004) stress that a substantial portion of cross-country wage differentials can be explained by labor market institutions, Nickell and Bell (1996), Nickell and Layard (1999) and Leuven et al. (2004) emphasize the importance of the net supply of skills.
-Compared with this literature which investigates differences across countries, we focus on the importance of institutions, demand and supply for the different evolution of wage inequality within countries over time.
+Unlike this literature, which investigates cross-country differences using cross sectional data, we focus on the different evolution of wage inequality within countries over time.

 We use panel data on institutions in OECD countries to determine how much of the increase in wage inequality can be attributed to changes in institutions within countries.
 These data have become increasingly popular in the recent literature on the determinants of unemployment rates (see, for example, Blanchard and Wolfers, 2000, and especially Nickell et al., 2004) and average labor costs (Nunziata, 2002) across OECD countries.
 Under the "Krugman hypothesis", macroeconomic shocks increase wage inequality in countries where wages are flexible and unemployment where wages are constrained by institutions.
 Thus, the effect of such institutions on the wage differential can be considered as just the other side of the same coin (Bertola et al., 2002).

-We build on this literature to assess the quantitative relationship between institutions and wage inequality.
+We build on this literature to assess the quantitative relationship between institutions and male wage inequality.
 Within a simple model of union wage determination we derive a log-linear equation of the wage differential as a function of institutions, total factor productivity, final good prices and relative skill supply.
-We estimate this equation for 11 OECD countries in the time period 1973-99.
-In the regressions we control for trade, technology and the relative supply of skills: the ratio of imports to value added shall measure the effect of trade on relative labor demand; the ratio of R&D to value added shall capture changes in technology and the relative endowment of educated workers approximates relative skill supply.
+We estimate this equation for 11 OECD countries in the time period 1973-99 using OECD data on log 90-10, log 90-50 and log 50-10 wage differentials for male workers.
+Following closely the model predictions, we control for trade, technology and the relative supply of skills: the ratio of imports to value added shall measure the effect of trade on relative labor demand; the ratio of R&D to value added shall capture changes in technology and the relative endowment of educated population approximates relative skill supply.
+An adequate control for the relative skill supply is made difficult by the lack of long time series on the relative unemployment rate by skill.
+We control for the share of population with a college degree, the total unemployment rate and the interaction of the two.
+In some specifications we also include some controls for workforce composition such as the share of female workforce, the age composition of employment and the share of public expenditure on GDP.

 We find that the employment protection index, the unemployment benefit generosity and duration, union density and the ratio of the minimum wage to the median wage are significantly associated with the evolution of wage inequality within countries.
-Labor market institutions account for large part of the remaining variation in wage inequality after controlling for country and time effects.
+These results are robust to several different specifications.
+Furthermore we find that labor market institutions account for large part of the remaining variation in wage inequality after controlling for country and time effects.
 We illustrate the quantitative importance of institutions by calculating the implied change of the wage differential as institutions change.
 In particular, we compute the implied change of the wage differential if countries adopted an US-type institutional environment.